Scalar-induced gravitational wave from domain wall perturbation: Induced GW

-In the second equality, we have used $\mathcal{H}=1/\eta$ in the radiation-dominated Universe.
-The spectrum of the GW is directly determined by its power spectrum.
-In this section, we have calculated the general induced GW from the second-order scalar perturbations.
-Once the curvature perturbation and its power spectrum are determined, we can calculate the correlator of the source and then determine the power spectrum of the tensor mode.
+In the second equality, we have utilized the relation \(\mathcal{H}=1/\eta\) pertinent to the radiation-dominated universe.
+The spectrum of GW is directly influenced by its power spectrum.
+In this section, we have computed the general induced GWs resulting from the second-order scalar perturbations.
+Once the curvature perturbation and its power spectrum are established, we can calculate the correlator of the source and subsequently determine the power spectrum of the tensor modes.